 But all these years since their deaths I have been left with a lingering sense of guilt and remorse.
 And it is only while working on this film that I have understood where these feelings stem from; they come from being completely unprepared for their deaths.
 Though all the signs of a life fading were there, I didn’t know how to recognize them.
 Nor did I ever think of asking my parents: what is it that you want?
 Is there something you wish to do before you die?
 In fact, the word ‘death’ was never spoken between us.
 There is no doubt in my mind now that my parents and I would have benefitted tremendously had someone from outside come to assist us during this period.

 The process of accompanying the dying in their journey towards death, of recognizing the patterns of death and of coping with the associated emotions was a common experience for people even a generation before us.
 But in the last 60 to 70 years, this knowledge has been lost.
 We are no longer familiar with the dying process.
 In fact, death has become such a taboo subject in our cultures that we hesitate to even utter the word.
 This loss of familiarity and knowledge is directly related to the rapid advances made in medicine in the last century.
 Lifesaving drugs, chemotherapy, advanced diagnostic and surgical techniques have all helped to lengthen life, but they have not managed to push death away.
 As Kathryn Mannix in her book With the End in Mind says, “The death rate remains 100 per cent, and the pattern of the final days, and the way we actually die, are unchanged.
-What is different is that we have lost the vocabulary and etiquette that served us so well in past times when death was acknowledged to be inevitable.”
+What is different is that we have lost the familiarity we once had with that process, and we have lost the vocabulary and etiquette that served us so well in past times, when death was acknowledged to be inevitable.”

 And thus, mortality, which was accepted as the natural order of things in generations before us, has now become essentially a medical experience.
 Doctors who visit patients in their home, who hold the hand of the dying and who comfort and counsel the family no longer exist.
 Modern physicians are trained to aggressively prolong life at any cost; little in their education prepares them to talk about dying.
 Death, itself, has moved away from the home to the hospital.
 The last days of our life are swallowed up by procedures and treatments that rob us of any meaningful existence.
 Surrounded by anonymous spaces, controlled routines and strangers we are separated from all that matters.